 “Millennials turn to refinance and consolidation options to manage their student loans more than Gen Z does,” Walsh-Epstein said.

-She cited recent research from Laurel Road that found that during the pandemic:
+She cited a 2021 research report from Laurel Road that found that during the pandemic:

 - Forty-eight percent of millennials refinanced and consolidated their student loans.

 - Just 31% of Gen Z respondents did the same.